andyatkinson/andyatkinson.github.io/_posts/2024-10-25-postgresql-17-json-table-merge-returning-updatable-views.md

 Whether you've upgraded your local instance, or are running 17 via Docker, we'll assume you've connected to a 17 instance and are ready to test these new capabilities.

-### SQL/JSON and JSON_TABLE
+## SQL/JSON and JSON_TABLE
 Postgres supports SQL/JSON, which is like an selector style expressional language, that provides methods to extract data from JSON formatted text.

 > SQL/JSON path expressions specify item(s) to be retrieved from a JSON value, similarly to XPath expressions used for access to XML content.

-I didn't write much XPath, but I did write CSS selectors back in my full-stack developer era, and SQL/JSON reminds of that a bit.
+I didn't write much XPath, but the SQL/JSON syntax did remind me a bit of writing CSS selectors.

 When we combine SQL/JSON expressions with a new function JSON_TABLE(), we can do powerful transformations of JSON text data into query results that match what you'd get from a traditional table.